lumalilt/Frenpath/README.md

 ## A few good things to know

 Statuslilt is in active testing.
-The iPhone app is distributed through TestFlight, and the web app shares your account and plans.
+The iPhone app is distributed through TestFlight, and the web app shares your account and plans the way you decide.
 Some features—especially device calendars, local reminders, Maps, and on-device AI—are iPhone-specific or require a supported device and permission.

 Your audience choices matter.
 Public plans are visible more widely than circle plans, and anything you share can be copied by its recipients.
 Mood is a personal indicator, not a switch that makes a plan discoverable.

 For help or feedback, contact [support-statuslilt@lumalilt.com](mailto:support-statuslilt@lumalilt.com).
 Please don’t put passwords, verification codes, private invitations, or other people’s personal information in GitHub issues.

-This repository contains user-facing information about Statuslilt, rather than the app’s source code.
+This repository contains user-facing information about Statuslilt, rather than the app’s source code at this time.